-- B. Provision for the time and manner of election of the Mayor and Council officials, and the conduct of such biennial elections, shall be governed by general state laws, by this charter, and by applicable ordinances of the City as they may be enacted from time to time. - C. The annual salary of the Mayor shall not be less than an amount equal to the salary of the highest paid City employee other than the City Administrator and any Municipal Court judge who is paid more than the City Administrator, and shall be specifically provided by ordinance.
-The annual salaries of the Council President and each Council member shall be as set forth in City ordinance.
-The salaries of the office of Council President and each Council member may be increased or decreased from time to time by ordinance, but any change in the compensation attached to that office shall not be applicable to the term then being served by the incumbent. - D. The office of Mayor, Council President or any Council member shall be deemed vacant if any of the following occur: - 1. failure to qualify within ten days after certification of election or as otherwise provided by state law, or - 2. death, or - 3. resignation, or - 4. removal from office by recall, or - 5. failure to maintain residency requirement of the office, or - 6. absence from four consecutive regularly scheduled meetings of the city council without being excused by the council, or - 7. conviction of a felony or a crime of moral turpitude, or - 8. judicially declared incompetency
+B. Provision for the time and manner of election of the Mayor and Council officials, and the conduct of such biennial elections, shall be governed by general state laws, by this charter, and by applicable ordinances of the City as they may be enacted from time to time.

+C. The annual salaries of the Mayor, Council President and each Council member shall be as set forth in City ordinance.
+The salaries of the office of Council President and each Council member may be increased or decreased from time to time by ordinance, but any change in the compensation attached to that office shall not be applicable to the term then being served by the incumbent.

+D. The office of Mayor, Council President or any Council member shall be deemed vacant if any of the following occur:

+- 1. failure to qualify within ten days after certification of election or as otherwise provided by state law, or - 2. death, or - 3. resignation, or - 4. removal from office by recall, or - 5. failure to maintain residency requirement of the office, or - 6. absence from four consecutive regularly scheduled meetings of the city council without being excused by the council, or - 7. conviction of a felony or a crime of moral turpitude, or - 8. judicially declared incompetency